Use the code below at checkout to receive 25% off your order.

 A similar mechanism of action accounts for the use of benzoyl peroxide to combat acne.

-The second broad spectrum antimicrobial action of glucaBAN is based on EDTA (ethylenediaminetetraacetic acid), a hexadentate chelator that binds avidly to transition metal divalent and trivalent cations such as iron and zinc, as well as alkaline earth divalent cations such as magnesium and calcium.4 Because iron is an essential mineral for all life (with the sole known exception of Borrelia burgdorferi), and because EDTA binds to iron with very high affinity, superficial EDTA creates a skin environment that is unsupportive of microbial growth.
+Another way glucaBAN works is based on EDTA (ethylenediaminetetraacetic acid), a hexadentate chelator that binds avidly to transition metal divalent and trivalent cations such as iron and zinc, as well as alkaline earth divalent cations such as magnesium and calcium.4 Because iron is an essential mineral for life (with the sole known exception of Borrelia burgdorferi), and because EDTA binds to iron with very high affinity, superficial EDTA creates a skin environment that is unsupportive of microbial growth.

 In the absence of laboratory methods the dermal microbiome is hard to evaluate.
 However, the two most obvious consequences of microbial overgrowth are odor, due to the formation of a variety of secondary metabolites to which the human nose is sensitive, and itching, due to the induction of innate immune responses to fungal pattern molecules, such as β(1,3)-linked glucans.

-glucaBAN is formulated as a body spray that provides broad microbial control for skin and skin structures. glucaBAN is effective on feet and underarms as well the groin and anecdotally has been used to replace topical imidazole antifungals for itch relief.
+glucaBAN is formulated as a body spray that provides broad microbial control for skin and skin structures. glucaBAN is effective on the groin, feet, and underarms and anecdotally has been used to replace topical imidazole antifungals for itch relief.

 For the patient with diabetes, or undergoing SGLT2 inhibitor treatment, glucaBAN can be considered a lifestyle product that enhances freedom from odor and is formulated to address specific needs and risks of the patient with diabetes or undergoing SGLT2 inhibitor therapy.